kyma-project/api-gateway/docs/user/tutorials/01-60-security/01-61-mtls-selfsign-client-certicate.md

----
-title: Prepare self-signed root CA and client certificates
+# Prepare self-signed root CA and client certificates
----

 This tutorial shows how to create a self-signed root certificate authority (CA) and how to use it to sign a client certificate.